PotatoCanyon/shopify_aug_2022_nyc/README.md

-# Object-Oriented Design Class
+# Practical Object-Oriented Design Class 1

 ## Dependencies

 You will need:

 * git
-* a modern version of Ruby (1.9.3 or greater)
+* a modern version of Ruby (2.x or greater)

 ## Setup